Skip to main content

 Categories of Therapeutic Peptides for Aging Adults

-The field of is diverse, with different molecules designed to address specific aspects of age-related decline.
+The field of peptide therapy is diverse, with different molecules designed to address specific aspects of age-related decline.
 For aging adults, these therapies can be broadly grouped into several key categories based on their primary function.

 Growth Hormone Secretagogues

 This is the most well-known category of anti-aging peptides.
 It includes growth hormone-releasing hormones (GHRHs) like Sermorelin and Tesamorelin, as well as growth hormone-releasing peptides (GHRPs) like Ipamorelin.
 GHRHs work by directly stimulating the GHRH receptor on the pituitary gland, prompting the release of HGH.

 GHRPs, on the other hand, work through a different receptor, the ghrelin receptor, to achieve a similar outcome.
 Often, these two types of peptides are used in combination, such as CJC-1295 (a GHRH analog) and Ipamorelin, to create a synergistic effect that enhances the body’s natural HGH production.
 The primary goal of this category is to counteract the effects of somatopause, leading to benefits like increased lean muscle mass, reduced body fat, improved sleep quality, and enhanced recovery.

 A central core signifies hormonal homeostasis.
 Textured forms suggest metabolic dysregulation cracked segments depict tissue degradation from hypogonadism or menopause